Elton John: Fans entitled to partial refund after Auckland concert cut short - Consumer NZ

 • Elton John Auckland concerts to go ahead

-One person said she went with five others who each paid $250 for tickets last March.

-"While I obviously sympathise with Elton, I feel extremely cheated and disappointed, especially now that he is going on with the next two concerts who will hopefully get the full show and we did not."
+The next Auckland show has been rescheduled from tonight to Wednesday.
+Thursday's remains the same.

-His promoter, Michael Chugg, said those attending last night's performance won't get a refund for the shortened performance as John "played over two hours".
+Concert promoter Michael Chugg said those who attended the performance won't get a refund for the shortened performance as John "played over two hours".

-Consumer NZ's head of research Jessica Wilson told Newstalk ZB's Mike Hosking as fans only saw about two thirds of the promised set list, they could be in for a partial refund.
+But Consumer NZ's head of research Jessica Wilson told Newstalk ZB's Mike Hosking this morning that as fans only saw about two thirds of the promised set list, they could be in for a partial refund.

 "It is a contract.
 People have bought tickets to an event, the advertiser promised a full Elton John concert, and they only got part of it, they could get a partial refund.
 People should only pay for what they receive."